ASTribble/code-challenge-nike/readme.md

 ## Solution Environment

-This solution is presented in the form of a Node http server.
+This solution is presented in Node.js.
+You will need Node.js and npm installed to run it.

+from the command line:

+git clone the repo from Github.

+cd into the directory.

+npm install.

+to run the program from the command line:

+node hereWeGo.js 72eff89c74cc57178e02f103187ad579

+72eff89c74cc57178e02f103187ad579
+6bd5f3c04e6b5279aca633c2a245dd9c
+4e7aaa167b9b5ff7b9b3a22dee8c2085